Our vision is to see all people engaged with the Bible in a language they can understand, in a format they can use, and at a price they can afford.

 Although Portugal is considered to be a Catholic country, secularisation and consumption have meant the Bible has been sidelined and forgotten where 30% of households do not have access to a Bible.
 In partnership with local Christian organisations, Bible Society aims to distribute one million ‘History of Jesus’ brochures to children in Portugal as well as displaying an exhibition about Jesus and the Bible in public schools around the country and developing an online course and kit to help churches to engage with young audiences.

 The Roundtable Exchange is the largest annual United Bible Societies event.
 It offers Bible Societies opportunities to work together to develop ministry initiatives and to share fellowship, expertise and experience.
-This project will help equip 150 Bible Society workers from across the globe to take part in this event.
+Please donate to help Bible Society Australia meet its international project commitments for 2017, and to give towards other projects as well.

 Through a 16 week Biblical Discipleship programme, the local Bible Society team is helping prison inmates in South Africa to engage with the Scriptures to understand what the Bible teaches on practical issues of Christian life and to also how to practically tackle HIV.
 The Bible Society will also be working on a project to supply free scripture material to teach basic literacy to mainly pre-school to Grade 2 children in disadvantaged areas.